pollfish/docs/phonegap.md

 *	iOS version 9.0+
 *	Apache Cordova v3.0.4+

+> **Note:** Pollfish iOS SDK utilizes Apple's Advertising ID (IDFA) to identify and retarget users with Pollfish surveys.
+As of iOS 14 you should initialize Pollfish Cordova/Ionic plugin in iOS only if the relevant IDFA permission was granted by the user

 ## Quick Guide

 * Create Pollfish developer account, create new app and grap it's API key